ADF Logo

 When people go into the medical field, they often do so with the noble goal of helping people stay healthy and safe.
 That is certainly the case for Dr. Carmen Purl, who regularly treats patients for illnesses, injuries, and other ailments at her family medicine practice in Dumas, Texas.

-But new regulations announced by the Biden administration are threatening the ability of physicians such as Dr. Purl to protect and advocate for those in their care.
-If the administration is successful, it will prevent doctors from fulfilling their important duty to report abuse experienced by their patients.
+But new regulations announced by the Biden administration threatened the ability of physicians such as Dr. Purl to protect and advocate for those in their care.

 HIPAA and the privacy rule